briandfoy/briandfoy.github.io/_posts/2021-03-10-uncle-bob-lesson-4.md

 * Write the code in a way that you can test it
 * Testable code is decoupled code
 * Inheritance is the tightest coupling we get
-* Mutation tests (fuzz) - if tests survive a mutution, the tests are crap
+* Mutation tests (fuzz) - if tests survive a mutation, the tests are crap

 * Outside-In - lots of mocks and test doubles
 * Stateless - no mocks